These 20 Countries That Will Pay You to Move There (2024 Edition)

 Mauritius

-Mauritius may not be the isolated and hidden heaven that in used to be in decades prior, and while most of its beaches may have been explored, its potential hasn’t been.
-That’s why the government of Mauritius has started a very unique program that offers incentives to startups that might one of the most experimental programs in the world.
-In order for your startup to be eligible, you have to prove to a committee that your idea is unique, but also viable and has a good chance to grow.
+Mauritius may not be the isolated and hidden heaven that it used to be in decades prior, and while most of its beaches may have been explored, its potential hasn’t been.

-That might not be a whole lot of money, but relative to the expenses of Mauritius, it will be more than most startups need.
+That might not be a lot of money, but relative to the expenses of Mauritius, it will be more than most startups need.
 In any case, Mauritius is a tropical heaven, and with this type of incentive, it might be hard for some to pass on this offer.

 ASIAN COUNTRIES THAT WILL PAY YOU TO MOVE THERE